kunver333/Shop-Online/README.md

 # Shop-Online
-Shop Online is a static website created with the help of HTML,CSS and JavaScript.
+Shop Online is a static E-Commerce website created with the help of HTML,CSS and JavaScript.